 3500 W. 106th St., Carmel, IN 46032 + 317-733-3033 + www.holytrinityindy.org

-Icons represent holy events, primarily in the life of Jesus Christ, the Virgin Mary (the Theotokos) or the saints.
+Icons represent holy events, primarily in the life of our Lord and Savior Jesus Christ, as well as in the life of the Virgin Mary (the Theotokos) or the saints.

 Jesus Christ, the Theotokos, and the saints, when depicted alone, are presented frontally, facing forward, thus facilitating a direct relationship with the one who venerates.

-Additional icons were written by George Kordis of Athens, Greece, and his team of artists in March, 2014.
-We are happy to share the beauty of the icons, but are even happier to share the message of God’s love that these icons proclaim.
+Holy Trinity’s icons were written by Dr. George Kordis of Athens, Greece, and his team of artists, completing Phase 1 in 2013, Phase 2 in 2014, and Phase 3 (final Phase) in 2018.
+We are happy to share the beauty of the icons and our entire Church but are happier to share the message of God’s love.

-We welcome you to join us during out Divine Services which are posted on our website at www.HolyTrinityIndy.org.
+We welcome you to join us during our Divine Services which are posted on our website at www.HolyTrinityIndy.org.